puhrez/RealestData/README.md

 # Realest Data

-In order to facilitate the modernization of Realest Estate Crop., we present this project: Realest Data, modern data platform built ontop of Spark.
+In order to facilitate the modernization of Realest Estate Crop., we present this project: Realest Data, a modern data platform built ontop of Spark and Jupyter.

 ## Platform

-The platform is composed of two main components, a set of ETL jobs and a set of Analytics notebooks.
+The platform is composed of two main components, a set of ETL jobs and a set of analytics notebooks.

 ### Extract
 * Spark is used for the heavy lifting, performing extracting and transformations on data.